Chuck Philips: Pivotal article on 1994 ambush of Shakur

-On March 26, 2008, the LA Times announced an internal investigation and published an apology from Philips that read, "In relying on documents that I now believe were fake, I failed to do my job.
+On March 26, 2008, the Los Angeles Times announced an internal investigation and published an apology from Philips that read, "In relying on documents that I now believe were fake, I failed to do my job.
 I’m sorry."
 Philips was chastised by his peers and the paper was criticized for its "useless policies for controlling its overuse of unnamed sources."
 Philips' editors also issued statements: